This post on quick and easy page layouts is the fifth in a series devoted to Scrapbooking Shortcuts. To read the first four, follow these links:

 Use Scrapbook Papers Sparingly

-It’s easy to add pizzazz to your pages with patterned paper, but it has never made much sense (or cents) to me to spend a lot of money on something that will be mostly covered up by photos.
+It’s quick and easy to add pizzazz to your page layouts with patterned paper, but it has never made much sense (or cents) to me to spend a lot of money on something that will be mostly covered up by photos.
 So to make my papers last longer, I use try to make more efficient use of them.

 By cutting one 12″ x 12″ sheet of scrapbook paper into 1″ strips and using them only on the outside edges of the page, I can make a dozen pages for the price of one.
 That’s six, two-page spreads out of a single sheet of paper!